The

 Way of the Drunken Master

 The Way of the Drunken Master teaches its students to move with the jerky, unpredictable movements of a drunkard.
-Swaying, tottering on unsteady feet, to present what seems like an incompetent combatant who proves frustrating to engage.
-Their erratic stumbles conceal a carefully executed dance of blocks, parries, advances, attacks, and retreats.
-They often enjoy playing the fool to bring gladness to the despondent or to demonstrate humility to the arrogant, but when a battle is joined, the drunken master can be a maddening, masterful foe.
+A drunken master sways, tottering on unsteady feet, to present what seems like an incompetent combatant who proves frustrating to engage.
+The drunken master’s erratic stumbles conceal a carefully executed dance of blocks, parries, advances, attacks, and retreats.

 Way of the Kensei

-Monks of the Way of the Kensei train relentlessly with their weapons, to the point that the weapon becomes like an extension of the body.
-Founded on a mastery of sword fighting, the tradition has expanded to include many different weapons.
 A Kensei sees a weapon much in the same way a calligrapher or a painter regards a pen or brush.
-Whatever the weapon, they view it as a tool used to express the beauty and precision of the martial arts.
+Whatever the weapon, the Kensei views it as a tool used to express the beauty and precision of the martial arts.
 That such mastery makes a Kensei a peerless warrior is but a side effect of intense devotion, practice, and study.

 Way of the Open Hand

-Monks of the Way of the Open Hand are the ultimate Masters of Martial Arts Combat, whether armed or unarmed.
-They learn techniques to push and trip their opponents, manipulate ki to heal damage to their bodies, and practice advanced meditation that can protect them from harm.
+Monks of the Way of the Open Hand are the ultimate masters of martial arts combat, whether armed or unarmed.
+They learn techniques to push and trip their opponents, manipulate ki to heal damage to their bodies and practice advanced meditation that can protect them from harm.

 Way of the Sun Soul